 Megasafe Super Jewelers TRTL-15×6 safes were manufactured by Soltam (Israel) and were taken off the market in the year 2000 after a UL investigation revealed that the product was not manufactured according to the specifications of the safe successfully tested by UL in the 1990s.
-This line of safes is closer in security to a UL TL-15 safe and should not be relied upon to protect high values, even though they have a UL TRTL-15×6 label on them.
-We have the copy of the UL News Release on file if you have such a safe and need confirmation of this.
-(Note that Soltam marketed these safes through other safe dealers in the USA under the name “Soltam Bankers Treasury”)
+This line of safes is closer in security to a UL RSC (Residential Security Container) level and should not be relied upon to protect high values, even though they have a UL TRTL-15×6 label on them.
+We have a copy of the UL News Release on file if you have such a safe and need confirmation of this.
+(Note that Soltam sold these safes to other safe dealers in the USA that marketed them under the manufacturer’s brand “Soltam Bankers Treasury”)

 Mosler Safe Company was the largest manufacturer of safes and vault doors for more than one hundred years.
 They specialized in burglary protection safes for the financial and commercial industries as well as the government.

 Mosler was well known for manufacturing the following products:

 - The United States Gold Storage Vault at Fort Knox, Kentucky